-Minimum State Corequisites: None Local Prerequisites: None

-College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-FRE-112 Elementary French II
+FRE-112 Elementary French II 3 0 0 0 3